xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-ong-swee-sin-en.md

 **Is there any other food for thought that you would like to share?**

-> There are some who regret staying in the same industry or company for too long and when they realize it, they don’t have the courage to make a change due to their age.
+> There are some who regret staying in the same industry or company for too long and when they realize it, they donâ€™t have the courage to make a change due to their age.
 I would advise everyone to set some goals and actions on how to achieve them at the beginning of the year and evaluate it at the end of the year.
-This way, at least it reminds you something that you may have missed or overlooked during the year than you realized time flies and you don’t have the chance to go back.
-If you have missed out the same goal several years in a row perhaps it’s strong enough to alert you that something is not right, and it’s time for you to act accordingly.
+This way, at least it reminds you something that you may have missed or overlooked during the year than you realized time flies and you donâ€™t have the chance to go back.
+If you have missed out the same goal several years in a row perhaps itâ€™s strong enough to alert you that something is not right, and itâ€™s time for you to act accordingly.